Floods Kill 2 in Russia

 Beltsov said he did not know how many people were missing, but he said 10 people were picked out of the water alive, two of them in grave condition.

-The city of Novorossiisk was without electricity, and more than 3,000 people were stranded in the city's train station, RTR television reported.
-Torrential rains caused a 4,300 square-foot retaining wall to collapse over railroad tracks near a tunnel leading into Novorossiisk, blocking 10 trains from leaving the city, Grekov said.
+The city of Novorossiisk was without electricity, and more than 3,000 people were stranded in the city’s train station, RTR television reported.
+Torrential rains caused a 4,300 square-foot retaining wall to collapse on railroad tracks near a tunnel leading into Novorossiisk, blocking 10 trains from leaving the city, Grekov said.
 Five trains had earlier been blocked from entering the city, he said.

 A bus with 25 people on board was pushed off the road by a mudslide, but all survived and rescuers were working to extricate the passengers, RTR reported.

 Water rose high enough to submerge the ground floor of some houses in the city, trapping residents inside.
 Cars were also swept into the sea by rising lake waters in what local residents described as the worst rains many could remember.